jonosmith/react-flexbox-view/README.md

 The API provides some abstractions over flexbox with readability and useability in mind, with the full power of flexbox still available if you need.
 A number of shortcut props have been provided that address common use cases when constructing user interfaces

+**WARNING**: API is not 100% finalised yet and is subject to change

 # Install